-Criteria for Participation:
+• Criteria for Participation:

-All Collegiate Academies scholars are eligible to participate in Restorative Programming (CARe) at CA schools.
+O All Collegiate Academies scholars are eligible to participate in Restorative Programming (CARe) at CA schools.
 Scholars participate in CARe programming when they are involved in disciplinary incidents.
 CARe programming shifts the approach of discipline to a practice that is restorative in an effort to lower suspensions, increase scholar engagement and academic success.

-Delivery:
+• Delivery:

-- CARe serves all scholars at Collegiate Academies' networks, including scholars with disabilities, with restorative centers on every campus.
-While scholars participate in restorative practices, they also receive support with their academic and related service (Speech, Mental Health, etc.) needs as outlined in their Individualized Education Plan (IEP). - While participating in restorative programming, scholars focus on restoring relationships that were harmed. - As a part of this process, scholars receive assistance in planning, practicing and having restorative conversations with the community member harmed during the infraction.
-The restorative center teammates also provide the warm--accountability and support in ensuring that scholars have the conversation and reflect on how to approach the situation differently in the future. - Additionally, scholars receive support in choosing a restorative approach from the restorative center team, which includes both mental health professionals and teachers. - Restorative Center teammates also work closely with data to suggest additional interventions that a scholar may need if trends suggest the need for more intensive intervention. - In the instance that a scholar is not ready to repair their relationship with the community and stays in the restorative center for more than a couple of hours they continue their course--work on a bank of computers that classroom teachers keep current.
-Center staff can administer exams. - A referral to the center does not mean a student has to sit out sports and other extracurricular activities. - However, it is critical to note that Collegiate Academies schools do not place in programs based on disability category.
+- o CARe serves all scholars at Collegiate Academies' networks, including scholars with disabilities, with restorative centers on every campus.
+While scholars participate in restorative practices, they also receive support with their academic and related service (Speech, Mental Health, etc.) needs as outlined in their Individualized Education Plan (IEP). - o While participating in restorative programming, scholars focus on restoring relationships that were harmed. - As a part of this process, scholars receive assistance in planning, practicing and having restorative conversations with the community member(s) harmed during the infraction.
+The restorative center teammates also provide the warm-accountability and support in ensuring that scholars have the conversation and reflect on how to approach the situation differently in the future. - Additionally, scholars receive support in choosing a restorative approach from the restorative center team, which includes both mental health professionals and teachers. - Restorative Center teammates also work closely with data to suggest additional interventions that a scholar may need if trends suggest the need for more intensive intervention. - o In the instance that a scholar is not ready to repair their relationship with the community and stays in the restorative center for more than a couple of hours, they continue their course-work on a bank of computers that classroom teachers keep current.
+Center staff can administer exams. - o A referral to the center does not mean a student has to sit out sports and other extracurricular activities.

-Community--based Supports (out--of--school)

-Key Partnerships

-Partner and services provided:

-Collegiate Academies partner with a number of agencies to ensure our scholars have the services they need.
-Some of the many critical partnerships include:
+Community-based Supports (out-of-school) Key Partnerships Partner and services provided: Collegiate Academies partners with a number of agencies to ensure our scholars have the services they need.
+Some of these critical partnerships include: o Louisiana Rehabilitation Services

-- Louisiana Rehabilitation Services - Metropolitan Human Services District - Mental Health Rehabilitation Agencies (differ based on scholar need.) - Coordinated Systems of Care (CSOC) (depending on scholar need.) - Community--Based job sites (per individual scholar need.)
+- o Metropolitan Human Services District - o Mental Health Rehabilitation Agencies (differ based on scholar need) - o Coordinated Systems of Care (CSOC) (depending on scholar need) - o Community-Based job sites (per individual scholar need)

-Other out--of--school instruction and supports (e.g. special school, therapeutic placement, hospital or homebound setting, juvenile detention facility, etc)
+Other out-of-school instruction and supports (e.g. special school, therapeutic placement, hospital or homebound setting, juvenile detention facility, etc.)